-Study Committee on Innovative Ways to Maximize Global Talent excludes pro-American worker voices
+Study Committee on Innovative Ways to Maximize Global Talent (including foreign cops) excludes pro-American worker voices

 “Foreign-born” depicted as victims of over regulation in Georgia economy